Counselling

 My approach has been shaped by teachers, writers, and therapists who speak to the full spectrum of what it means to be human: from attachment and trauma, to love, loss, desire, and the nervous system.

-Some of the voices I return to again and again:
+Some of the voices I return to again and again are:

 • Carl Jung and Lisa Marchiano – for reminding me that what lives in shadow still speaks, and is often powerful insight into authenticity.